mmoench16/mmoench16/README.md

 ## 🧍 About Me

 - 👨‍💻 I'm currently working as a Data Engineer in the bike industry, but I..
-- 👨‍🔬 started off in the lab and have experience working in the biotechnology, public health and pharma industry in various roles..
+- 👨‍🔬 started off in the lab and have experience working in the biotechnology, public health and pharma industry in various roles.
 - 🚴‍♂️ Outside of work, I love spending time on my bike..
 - 📖 or reading a good book.